ssabrii/PathOGiST/README.md

 ```

 Each line of the input files should correspond to a specific data type, e.g. SNPs, MLSTs, or CNVs.
-Paths to distance matrices and cluster assignments should be prepended with the name of the clustering and an equal sign, i.e. `[name]=[path to file]`.
+Absolute paths to distance matrices and cluster assignments should be prepended with the name of the clustering and an equal sign, i.e. `[name]=[absolute path to file]`.
 An example:

 _Distances file_